 - Greater ability to utilise computers to identify and solve data-link problems

 - Potential to expand product range and enter new markets predicted to increase annual sales by over £500,000

 Benefits to the University

 - Ultra Electronics Communication & Integrated Systems' laboratories made available for academics' research work

-- Strategic partnership agreement in place, strengthening mutual relationship with successful bid for further collaborative research
+- A strategic partnership agreement in place, strengthening the mutual relationship with a successful bid for further collaborative research

 - Opportunity to develop artificial intelligence for aviation security and further signal processing concepts

 - Significantly enhanced technical, project management and presentation skills